 - Between 4 days before the first full session and before the fourth full session: A 50% refund.

 - After the fourth session no refunds will be given.

-- Exceptionally, Mindspace facilitators may require a participant to withdraw from the program if his or her participation is disruptive to the group.
+- Exceptionally, Mindspace facilitators may require a participant to withdraw from the program if their participation is disruptive to the group.
 In that case, a full reimbursement will be given.